Australian property bubble: Is Australia in a “property bubble”?

+What would change the answer to “yes”?

+A sharp, sustained rise in unemployment (≥7–8%), a credit squeeze, and a supply pulse landing into weaker demand.
+If those align, prices could fall hard (a genuine bubble unwind).
+That’s a tail risk, not the base case for 2025–2027.
+Australia looks more like a high-priced, supply-constrained market than a classic bubble on the brink.
+Expect flat-to-modest growth or a normal correction unless multiple shocks hit at once.

 Australian property market

 The Australian property market saw an average real price increase of around 0.5% per annum from 1890 to 1990, approximately matching CPI.
 Since the 1990s, however, prices have risen faster resulting in an elevated price to income ratio.

 In the late 2000s, house prices in Australia, relative to incomes, were at elevated levels similar to many comparable countries, prompting speculation that Australia was experiencing a real estate bubble like other comparable countries.
 Since then, several comparable countries have experienced property crashes.
+Housing affordability in many Australian cities remains under significant strain, with mortgage serviceability worsening and buyer power eroded, even as property‐value growth moderates in certain markets.

 Rising house prices

-All capital cities have seen strong increases in property prices since about 1998.
-Sydney and Melbourne have seen the largest price increases, with house prices rising 105% and 93.5% respectively since 2009.
-These massive increases in house prices coincide with record low wage growth, record low interest rates and record household debt equal to 130% of GDP.
-This indicates unsustainable growth in property, driven by ever higher debt levels fuelled by the RBA's then chief, Glenn Stevens who began cutting rates beginning in 2011.
+Since the late 1990s, all Australian capital cities have recorded significant increases in property prices.
+Sydney and Melbourne in particular have led the charge, with house prices more than doubling in the decade following 2009, rising by around 105% in Sydney and 93.5% in Melbourne.
+These sharp increases took place against a backdrop of subdued wage growth, record-low interest rates, and historically high household debt levels (peaking at close to 130% of GDP).
+Such conditions have raised ongoing concerns about the sustainability of price growth, with much of the expansion fuelled by rising debt and accommodative monetary policy settings introduced under former RBA governor Glenn Stevens from 2011 onwards.

-The Housing Affordability in Australia - Good house is hard to find report stated that "the average house price in the capital cities is now equivalent to over seven years of average earnings; up from three in the 1950s to the early 1980s.
+The Housing Affordability in Australia - Good house is hard to find report stated that "the average house price in the capital cities is now equivalent to over eight years of average earnings; up from three in the 1950s to the early 1980s.
 Some factors that may have contributed to the increase in property prices include: